nathansperinde/Attrition-Analysis/README.md

 * Correlation analysis
 * Multicollinearity analysis
 * Variable set construction
-* Model comparison
+* Logistic Regression model comparison
 * Cross-validation
 * Hyperparameter tuning
 * Threshold optimization
-* Model interpretation using Odds Ratios, feature importance and SHAP values
+* Model interpretation using coefficients and Odds Ratios

 In progress:

 * Final model refinement
-* Final selection of the best predictive approach
+* Final selection of the best Logistic Regression approach
 * Consolidated interpretation of results
 * Business-oriented insight summary
 * Final conclusions and recommendations

 ## Next Steps

-The next steps of the project include refining the final model selection, consolidating the main predictive findings and translating the results into business-oriented insights.
+The next steps of the project include refining the final Logistic Regression model selection, consolidating the main predictive findings and translating the results into business-oriented insights.

-The final analysis should explain not only which model performs best, but also which factors appear to be most relevant for employee attrition and how these findings can support decision-making.
+The final analysis should explain not only which Logistic Regression configuration performs best, but also which factors appear to be most relevant for employee attrition and how these findings can support decision-making.

 ## Author